amd/amd-lab-notes/finite-difference/docs/Laplacian_Part1.md

 [Accompanying code examples](https://github.com/amd/amd-lab-notes/tree/release/finite-difference/examples)

+If you have any questions or comments, you can reach out to us on our [mailing list](mailto:dl.amd-lab-notes@amd.com)

-[^1]:Benchmarks do not represent official performance numbers, but reflect the impact of the improvements made during our development work.
+[^1]:Testing conducted using ROCm version 5.3.0-63.
+Benchmarks do not represent official performance numbers, but reflect the impact of the improvements made during our development work.
 Actual performance depends on system configuration and environment settings